-- 1. In this bylaw - 1. "member" shall be anyone who is an undergraduate student currently enrolled in at least one course for credit at the University of Alberta; - 2.
-"C.R.O." shall be the Chief Returning Officer of the Students' Union; - 3.
-"D.R.O." shall be a Deputy Returning Officer of the Students' Union; - "D.I.E.
-Board" shall be the Discipline, Interpretation, and Enforcement Board of the Students' Union, as set out in Judiciary of the Students Union Bylaw, Bylaw 1500: - 5. "faculty" shall be any entity defined by the University of Alberta General Faculties Council as either a faculty or a school and in which members are registered and shall include Open Studies; - 6. "council" shall be either be Students' Council or General Faculties Council (GFC) as the context requires; - 7. "general election" shall be the General Election of the Executive Committee and the Undergraduate Board of Governors or the General Election of Faculty Councillors; - 8. "primary volunteer" shall be a person registered as part of a candidate's campaign who has been selected by that candidate to serve as primary volunteer for the purposes of this bylaw; - 9. "candidate" shall be any member whose nomination is accepted under this bylaw;
+- 1. In this bylaw - a. "member" shall be anyone who is an undergraduate student currently enrolled in at least one course for credit at the University of Alberta; - b.
+"C.R.O." shall be the Chief Returning Officer of the Students' Union; - c.
+"D.R.O." shall be a Deputy Returning Officer of the Students' Union; - d.
+"D.I.E.
+Board" shall be the Discipline, Interpretation, and Enforcement Board of the Students' Union, as set out in Judiciary of the Students Union Bylaw, Bylaw 1500; - e. "faculty" shall be any entity defined by the University of Alberta General Faculties Council as either a faculty or a school and in which members are registered and shall include Open Studies; - f. "council" shall be either be Students' Council or General Faculties Council (GFC) as the context requires; - g. "general election" shall be the General Election of the Executive Committee and the Undergraduate Board of Governors or the General Election of Faculty